Pan-ArcticVision

 Different from Eurovision, the Pan-ArcticVision questions the concept of a musical competition, and asks the public to decide whether or not there should be a more than one winner.
 Furthermore, this is not a competition between creators (unlike Eurovision); it is a competition between communities and artists who both create and perform their own works.
 The Pan-ArcticVision has participants not from nation states, but from different northern and Arctic territories, displaying local Arctic flags.
 The two first editions have included participants from Alaska, The Yukon, Nunavut, Kalaallit Nunaat, Iceland, Faroe Islands, Sápmi, Nord-Norge (Northern Norway), Norrbotten in Norra Sverige (Northern Sweden) and Pohjois-Suomi (Northern Finland) — in addition to a Russian Arctic Exile participant.
 Through this, the event aims to strengthen circumpolar, Pan-Arctic contact, and invites the public to consider questions of sovereignty, borders and nation states.

 In April 2024, it was announced that the second edition of Pan-ArcticVision would go live from Nuuk, Kalaallit Nunaat, in October 2024, in cooperation with the culture centre Katuaq and Greenlandic Broadcasting Corporation, KNR.
 There was an open call in several territories to find participants for the event.
-The Pan-ArcticVision 2025 will be held in Iqaluit, in Nunavut in Canada in the fall of 2025.
+The Pan-ArcticVision 2025 was held in Iqaluit, in Nunavut in Canada in the fall of 2025.